A political geography of Maine, or how winning truck town wasn't enough for Shawn Moody

 What does your vehicle say about your partisan leanings?

-The data points to some general trends in the partisan lean of specific vehicles.
+Looking at the data a different way, it points to the partisan lean of specific rides.

 Among the trucks, there was one outlier: the Toyota Tacoma.
 Mills and Moody both won 3 Tacoma towns each, making it the most bipartisan by towns won.
-By votes, the Nissan Sentra was the most middle of the road.
-Moody edged out Mills in Sentra towns by
+By votes, the Ford F-150 was the most bipartisan, for vehicles that were the most popular in more than one community.

 By make, GMC- and Chevy-led towns leaned heavily Republican.
-Subaru-led towns leaned left (with the exceptions only of Woolwich and Kingfield).
+Subaru-led towns showed the most partisan lean of all, with the exceptions only of Woolwich and Kingfield.
+Looking only at votes for the two major party candidates, Mills racked up about

 Search by town